DeVriesMatt/DeVriesMatt/README.md

 - Graph-based networks to analysing 3D live cancer biology.
 - Interpreting graph-based models.

-🌱 I’m currently learning:
+🌱 I’m currently researching:
-- About the role of AI in personalised cancer treatment.
+- The role of AI in personalised cancer treatment.

 🙋‍♂️ I’m looking to collaborate on:
 - Deep learning in cancer biology projects.